vespa-engine/vespa/README.md

 ## Building

 You do not need to build Vespa to use it, but if you want to contribute you need to be able to build the code.
 This section explains how to build and test Vespa.
+To understand where to make changes, see [Code-map.md](Code-map.md).

 ### Set up the build environment